dbojan/free-iptv-balkan-plus/README.md

 ![qrlong](qrlong.png)

 ### updates:
--20221219-1
-channels are mostly from web sites, or possibly apps.

--20230805-1
-changed list of tv stations

--2023-08-18-1
- added instatv and some foreign channels like rakutenaction.
+-2023-12-16
+edited page, updated pluto channels. (added 1 at the url start)

 -2023-08-10-1
  added new xmltv epg sources,
  added new channels.
  removed non working lake channels

+-2023-08-18-1
+ added instatv and some foreign channels like rakutenaction.

+ -20230805-1
+changed list of tv stations

+-20221219-1
+channels are mostly from web sites, or possibly apps.